CiscoDevNet/monitoring-as-code/ECS/README.md

 ## Preparation

-Creating resources is going to be performed by using *ClouFormation* service, that can be accessed from AWS cosnole:
+Creating resources is going to be performed by using *CloudFormation* service, that can be accessed from the AWS console:

 ![cloud_formation](https://user-images.githubusercontent.com/23483887/104907306-c8866600-597c-11eb-9ed9-b116523ab14f.png)

-CloudFormation is AWS tool of choice for achieving infrastructure-as-a-code (Iaas) as it gains popularity with stability, consistency and cost reduction it accompanies.
+CloudFormation is AWS tool of choice for achieving infrastructure-as-a-code (Iaas) as it gains popularity with stability, consistency, and cost reduction it accompanies.

-CloudFormation provides infrastructure on AWS by utilizing *Templates* representing a collection of resource definitions that make up a *Stack*.
-As templates are nothing but YAML or JSON files that can be handled any text editor, easy to understand by humans and machines, and that easily can be version controlled.
+CloudFormation provides the infrastructure on AWS by utilizing *Templates* representing a collection of resource definitions that make up a *Stack*.
+As templates are nothing but YAML or JSON files that can be handled by any text editor, easy to understand by humans and machines, and that easily can be version controlled.

-Note that using CloudFormation service is free, but you are paying for the resources that you create in the process.
+Note that using a CloudFormation service is free, but you are paying for the resources that you create in the process.

-Here, new resources ar going to be created:
+Here, new resources are going to be created:

 ![create_stack](https://user-images.githubusercontent.com/23483887/104905300-10f05480-597a-11eb-9fa1-1610104a79c6.png)